 The elves of Lothlórien are shown to be uniformly blonde, though only elves with particularly strong Vanyar ancestry, such as Galadriel, have blonde hair in the books.

 While Frodo and Pippin are brunet, Merry and Sam are fairly blond, when in the books it specifically says that blond hobbits are a rarity.

 Some fans argue that this applies to Legolas.
 While his hair color is never mentioned in the book, one scene at night apparently describes his head as "dark", so it can be argued if this applies to his hair color.
 (The justification probably comes from the 'golden head' attributed to his father Thranduil in The Hobbit.)

 Faramir is also an example.
-In the book he immediately recognizes the danger of the ring, thereby becoming the only "normal" Human in the entire story who isn't tempted by the ring.
-Of course, Rule of Drama prevailed, so in the movie he follows in his brother's footsteps and tries to get the ring to Gondor, due to massive angst over being the less-favored son.
-The Steward also treating Faramir as The Unfavorite also was added to justify this change.
+In the book he immediately recognizes the danger of the Ring, thereby becoming the only "normal" Human in the entire story who isn't tempted by the Ring.
+Of course, Rule of Drama prevailed, so in the movie he follows in his brother's footsteps and tries to get the Ring to Gondor, due to massive angst over being the less-favored son.
+The scene of Denethor treating Faramir as The Unfavorite also was added to justify this change.

 Age Cut: Averted in the Fellowship Of the Ring when Elrond talks to Gandalf about an incident thousands of years in the past.
 We cut to a shot of Elrond in the past and he looks exactly the same, since elves are immortal.

 Agony of the Feet: Sean Astin stepped on a big piece of broken glass when wading into the river, and Viggo broke his toe kicking a helmet (see Throw It In).

 Averted when the other hobbits make a fire on Weathertop (inadvertently drawing the Nazgul to them) and Frodo panics when he sees it and tries to put it out with his foot.
 Hobbits must have tough soles.